BLOG

 How to become a music manager?
 Role, duties and average salary

-A business professional who works in the music industry as an artist manager is known as a music manager.
 Many people pursue professions as music managers to break into the music and entertainment industries while doing non-musical administrative tasks.

 If you enjoy music and have strong negotiating and people skills, being a music manager may be the perfect profession for you.